 Together my husband’s aunts shared tips about preparing the cabbage to roll the filling in.
 The trick they said was finding good cabbage with big flat leaves.
 The cabbage leaves need to be separated carefully and then the vein or central rib needs to be trimmed with a sharp knife to make the leaves flatter and easier to roll.

 For the sauce they offered a choice.
 Some used tomato sauce they said, but they agreed that Gram had preferred Campbell’s Tomato Soup.
-They put a little sauce or soup on the bottom of the baking dish then layer the cabbage rolls on top.
-They suggested using several cans but added that they, like Gram, make a lot at one time.
+Either way, a little sauce or soup should be added to the bottom of the baking dish.
+Then layer the cabbage rolls on top.
+They suggested using several cans of soup but added that they, like Gram, make a lot at one time.

 Sharing Memories